thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

         platters.
 These can look sensational as a centrepiece for the large timber tables we have on board and your guests are free to pick away at their convenience.

+        You can see some samples of the caterers we have used in the past on our social media pages.

+        If you think you're up to the challenge to create your own platter, feel free to take some inspo from these also or check out pinterest.
       title: Catered or BYO
     - dropdownContent: >-
         Arrive in style with a stretch Hummer limousine.